SUSSBIA/fabric-onboarding-experience/09-sandbox-experiments/hdb-resales/README.md

 * Useful for semantic modelling and measure definition exercises
 * Extendable into segmentation, modelling, geospatial thinking, and AI-ready data discussions

-This makes it a good anchor project for onboarding at scale.
+This makes it a good anchor project for safe Fabric practice.

 ## What this series helps learners practise